Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-timescaledb.md

   hence TimescaleDB®'s functions labeled "*community*" on their documentation are not available on the platform.

-- TimescaleDB® requires a Scalingo for PostgreSQL® database version 13.6.0-1 or above.
+- TimescaleDB® requires a PostgreSQL® database version 13.6.0-1 or above.

 - Working with a time series database usually involves the need to [compress data](#downsampling) in runtime and [remove the oldest data](#configuring-data-retention).